 Enough free space must be left around the LCL filter to ensure sufficient air circulation and cooling.
-You will find the required dimensions for free space in the Table 30.
-You will find the required cooling air, minimum air holes and heat dissipation in the Table 31.
+See the required dimensions for free space in Table 30.
+See the required cooling air, minimum air holes, and heat dissipation in Table 31.